syedabdullahali/syedabdullahali/README.md

 🔹 Specialized in **Node.js**, **Next.js**, **MongoDB**, and **Redis**
 🔹 Experience designing and deploying **microservices** with **Docker**, **Kubernetes**, and **CI/CD** pipelines
 🔹 Skilled in **real-time communication** using **Socket.IO**
-🔹 Strong in backend & API architecture (REST & GraphQL)
+🔹 Strong in backend & API architecture (REST & websocket)
 🔹 Passionate about clean code, team leadership, and delivering impact

 ---